basespace/type-unit/README.md

 ### Testing framework

-TypeUnit uses mocha.
+TypeUnit is powered by <a href="https://github.com/mochajs/mocha">mocha</a>.
 The decorators correspond to mocha functions:

 * `@Suite()` => `describe()`
 * `@Fact()` => `it()`